neondatabase/website/content/docs/get-started-with-neon/regions.md

 Neon currently supports the following AWS regions:

+- Asia Pacific (Singapore) Region &mdash; ap-southeast-1
-- US West (Oregon) Region - us-west-2
+- Europe (Frankfurt) Region &mdash; eu-central-1
-- US East (Ohio) Region -  us-east-2
+- US East (Ohio) Region &mdash;  us-east-2
-- Europe (Frankfurt) Region - eu-central-1
+- US West (Oregon) Region &mdash; us-west-2
-- Asia Pacific (Singapore) Region - AWS ap-southeast-1

 ## Select a region for your Neon project

-Neon allows you to select the region for a your Neon project during project creation.
-All database created in the Neon project are created in the region selected for the project.
+Neon allows you to select the region for a Neon project during project creation.
+All databases created in a Neon project are created in the region selected for the project.

 _**Note**_ Once you select region for a Neon project, it cannot be changed.

 ## Moving project data to a new region

 Once you select a region for a Neon project, it cannot be changed.

-If you do need to move your data to a different region, the following steps are recommended:
+If you need to move your data to a different region, the following steps are recommended:

-1. Create a new project in the new region
+1. Create a new project in the new region.
+For project creation instructions, see [Setting up a project](../setting-up-a-project).
 1. Dump and restore data from your old project to the new project.

-For a detailed dump and restore example, refer to [TBD].
+For instructions, see [].

-This procedure may require downtime if performed on a production database, as the dump and restore procedures takes time to compete.
-To avoid losing data, consider temporarily blocking writes from your applications before dumping data, and re-enable writes after the migration is completed.
+This procedure may require downtime if performed on a production database, as the dump and restore procedure may take some time to complete.
+To avoid losing data, consider temporarily blocking writes from your applications before dumping data, and re-enable writes after the data migration is finished.